 Where is UChicago?

-The correct answer to this is more complicated than the obvious one: Chicago.
-The University of Chicago has international campuses all over the world: in Paris, Beijing, New Delhi, and Hong Kong.
+Chicago is home to UChicago’s main campus, but the university has international campuses all over the world: in Paris, Beijing, New Delhi, and Hong Kong.
 UChicago’s Chicago campus is actually 20 minutes south of Chicago, in the college town of Hyde Park.
-Hyde Park is buzzing with culture and fun activities, such as museums, restaurants, concert halls, and theaters.
-There are also plenty of volunteer opportunities for UChicago students who want to engage with their community in a more meaningful way.
+Hyde Park is buzzing with fun activities, such as museums, restaurants, concert halls, and theaters.
+There are plenty of volunteer opportunities for UChicago students who want to engage with their community in a meaningful way.
 The campus itself is the quintessential cozy college campus, with gothic buildings intermixed with grassy lawns, a pond, and towering trees.

 How do I apply?

 UChicago is a test optional school, but domestic students are strongly encouraged to submit their SAT or ACT scores, and international students must submit them.
-For the class of 2022, the ACT 50th percentile was 33-35 and the SAT 50th percentile was 1490-1560.
+For the Class of 2025, the ACT 50th percentile was 33-35 and the SAT 50th percentile was 1510-1560.
 These scores only reflect the average scores of admitted students; the overall range was 20-36 for ACT and 1020-1600 for SAT.

 What Are the Various Application Plans at UChicago?

-Most schools have two or at most three application plans, but UChicago has four options.
-Students can apply to UChicago Early Action, Early Decision, Early Decision II, or Regular Decision.
-EA is best for students who are competitive applicants and want to hear back from UChicago early, but don’t want to commit before considering other admissions offers.
+UChicago offers four application plans.
+Students can apply to UChicago Early Action (EA), Early Decision (ED I), Early Decision II (ED II), or Regular Decision (RD).
+Early Action is the best option for students who are competitive applicants and want to hear back from UChicago early, but don’t want to commit before considering other admissions offers.
 Early Action applications are due November 1st, and UChicago sends out decisions in mid-December.
+Early Action may be the best choice for you if you would like to compare multiple financial aid packages from different schools.
 ED I and ED II are both binding application programs, meaning that admitted students must revoke all other college applications and enroll in UChicago.
-The difference between ED I and ED II is merely one of timing: the ED I deadline is November 1st, and students receive their decisions in mid-December, whereas the ED II deadline is January 2nd and students hear back in mid-February.
+The difference between ED I and ED II is merely one of timing: the ED I deadline is November 1st, and students receive their decisions in mid-December, whereas the ED II deadline is January 4th and students hear back in mid-February.
 The benefit of having an ED II option is that students technically have the opportunity to apply ED or EA elsewhere first, and if they don’t get in, they can apply to UChicago ED II and still hear back earlier and benefit from a higher admissions rate than if they were to apply RD.
-The Regular Decision plan has a deadline of January 2nd and a decision release date in late March.
+The Regular Decision plan has a January 4th deadline and a decision release date in late March.

 Is UChicago Affordable?

-UChicago practices a no barriers policy, which is “a comprehensive plan to increase access to college, support students as they receive an empowering education, and prepare them for lifelong professional success.”
-That being said, UChicago’s education, without aid, costs $57,642 for tuition and $17,004 for room and board.
+UChicago has a no barriers policy, which is “a comprehensive plan to increase access to college, support students as they receive an empowering education, and prepare them for lifelong professional success.”
+That being said, UChicago’s estimated cost of attendance for the 2022-2023 year, without aid, is $85,536 including tuition, room and board, fees, books, and other expenses.
 Students from families who earn under $125,000 per year pay $0 for tuition, and students from families earning less than $60,000 have tuition, fees, room, and board all covered by financial aid.
-All first gen students receive a $20,000 scholarship over the course of their four years and are guaranteed a paid internship for their first summer, which helps bridge a major achievement gap between students from different educational backgrounds.
+All first generation students receive a $20,000 scholarship over the course of their four years and are guaranteed a paid internship for their first summer, which helps bridge a major achievement gap between students from different educational backgrounds.

 If you’re curious about what you and your family would be expected to pay for an education at UChicago, you can use their net price calculator.